k-xvin/kxvin/src/content/About.md

 * I have a couple of projects brewing in my mind.
 We'll see if I'll get to them...

 # August 2023
-* Started working full time!
+* Started working full time at Roku!

 # June 2023
 * I graduated!
 It's been a long four years.